GeekyAnts/NativeBase/README.md

 CRNA helps you make React Native apps with no build configuration.
 Create React App works on macOS, Windows, and Linux. <br />
 Refer to this link for additional information [CRNA](https://github.com/react-community/create-react-native-app)

+*It is not necessary to run `react-native link` as described above if using CRNA or Expo*

 *Install NativeBase*
 ```js
 npm install native-base --save